tholonia/iching_cli/book/v2/markdown/hexagram_46.md

 ##### *The Resurgence of the Renaissance*

 #### The Renaissance, a period of profound intellectual and cultural awakening, emerged from the shadows of the Middle Ages.
 It was in the bustling city-states of Italy where this new dawn found its first light.
 The rediscovery of classical philosophy, literature, and art invigorated a renewed thirst for knowledge.
 Figures like Leonardo da Vinci and Michelangelo defined an era that transcended boundaries, crafting masterpieces that bridged antiquity with the new.
 This renaissance was a creative explosion that redefined the conceivable, a new view of human potential.
 Here, art and science flourished hand in hand, catalyzing the birth of new ideas.
-Yet, it was more than artistic brilliance; it signified the emergence of modern thought—a shift towards humanism, emphasizing the value and agency of human beings.
+Yet, it was more than artistic brilliance; it signified the emergence of modern thought, a shift towards humanism, emphasizing the value and agency of human beings.
 This period laid the groundwork for modern scientific inquiry and philosophies that continue to resonate today.
 The movement faced challenges, opposing the stronghold of medieval tradition, yet thrived through rigorous perseverance.
-The Renaissance unlocked unparalleled expressions of human aspiration and intellect—a testament to mankind's enduring spirit of curiosity and creation.
+The Renaissance unlocked unparalleled expressions of human aspiration and intellect, a testament to mankind's enduring spirit of curiosity and creation.

 <div style="font-size: 8pt;font-style:italic">Source: J.R.
 Hale, "Renaissance Europe: 1480-1520" (Blackwell, 2005), Jacob Burckhardt, "The Civilization of the Renaissance in Italy" (Penguin Classics, 1990)</div>